Embedded-Project-Mastermind/Mastermind/README.md

 ┃ ┣ fsm.h                                  # Defines states, structures, and global variables for the finite state machine implementation
 ┃ ┣ game.c                                 # Manage the main interface where the user can guess the sequence ┃ ┣ game.h                                 # Headers for game.c
-┃ ┣ gamelogic1.c                           # First part of the basic logic
-┃ ┣ gamelogic1.h                           # Headers for gamelogic1.c
+┃ ┣ gamelogic1.c                           # First part of the basic logic, with the password generation ┃ ┣ gamelogic1.h                           # Headers for gamelogic1.c
-┃ ┣ gamelogic2.c                           # Second part of the basic logic
-┃ ┣ gamelogic2.h                           # Headers for gamelogic2.c
+┃ ┣ gamelogic2.c                           # Second part of the basic logic, with the input management ┃ ┣ gamelogic2.h                           # Headers for gamelogic2.c
-┃ ┣ gamelogic3.c                           # Third part of the basic logic
-┃ ┣ gamelogic3.h                           # Headers for gamelogic3.c
+┃ ┣ gamelogic3.c                           # Third part of the basic logic, with the input and result elaboration ┃ ┣ gamelogic3.h                           # Headers for gamelogic3.c
 ┃ ┣ graphics.h                             # Defines graphics states, UI elements, colors, and structures for rendering on an MSP432 display
 ┃ ┣ implementations.c                      # Basic functions for the right functioning of all the interfaces